travis-ci/docs-travis-ci-com/user/running-build-in-debug-mode.md

 ## Enabling debug mode

 Private repositories have debug mode enabled by default, and no changes need to be made.
+To limit access to debug, grant users only *read access* to the repo, and use a fork + PR workflow.
 For public repositories, we have to enable it on a repository basis.
-Please contact us via email to support@travis-ci.com with the repository you want it active for, and we can enable it.
+To enable debug for your public repositories, please email us at support@travis-ci.com and let us know which repositories you want activated.

 ## Restarting a job in debug mode